craigfrancis/php-is-literal-rfc/readme.md

 ## Why

 The [OWASP Top 10](https://owasp.org/www-project-top-ten/) lists common vulnerabilities sorted by prevalence, exploitability, detectability, and impact.
 Each ranked out of 3.
+The current list (2017) continues to list these issues:

 **A1: Injection** - common prevalence (2), easy for attackers to detect/exploit (3), severe impact (3).

 **A7: XSS** - widespread prevalence (3), easy for attackers to detect/exploit (3), moderate impact (2).

-And these two have always been listed: 2003 (A6/A4), 2004 (A6/A4), 2007 (A2/A1), 2010 (A1/A2), 2013 (A1/A3), 2017 (A1/A7).
+These have always been listed: 2003 (A6/A4), 2004 (A6/A4), 2007 (A2/A1), 2010 (A1/A2), 2013 (A1/A3), 2017 (A1/A7).

-It's because these mistakes are very easy to make, and hard to identify - is_literal() directly addresses this problem.
+It's because these mistakes are very easy to make, and hard to identify - is_literal() directly addresses these vulnerabilities.

 ## Examples